-- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until the fuel filler cap clicks.
-Failure to tighten the fuel filler cap properly may cause the ENGINE malfunction indicator lamp (MIL) to illuminate.
-If the SERVICE Lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue drive the vehicle. to The ENGINE lamp should turn off after a few driving trips.
-If the ENGINE lamp does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.
+- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until the fuel-filler cap clicks.
+Failure to tighten the fuel-filler cap properly may cause the ENGINE function indicator light (MIL) to illuminate.
+If the SERVICE ENGINE SOON cause the fuel-filler cap is loose or missing, tighten or install the cap and continue drive the vehicle.
+The ENGINE light should turn off after a few driving trips.
+If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator light (MIL)" in the "Instruments and Controls" section earlier in this manual.